nameer-rizvi/scrapefrom/README.md

 }).then(console.log); // "{ h1: [...] }"
 ```

-Extract an array of strings for all <h1 /> on a page as "titles".
+Extract an array of strings for all h1 tags on a page as "titles".

 ```javascript
 scrapefrom({